March of the Penguins: Political and social interpretations

 Some of the controversy over this may be media driven.
 Rich Lowry, editor of National Review, reported in the magazine's blog that the BBC "have been harassing me for days over March of the Penguins ... about what, I'm not sure.
 I think to see if I would say on air that penguins are God's instruments to pull America back from the hell-fire, or something like that.
 As politely as I could I told her, 'Lady, they're just birds.'"

-Another controversy involves those who feel that the emperor penguin's behavior can be viewed as an indication of intelligent design, and those who consider it to be an example of evolution by natural selection in action.
+Another controversy involves those who feel that the emperor penguin's behavior can be viewed as an indication of intelligent design and those who consider it to be an example of evolution by natural selection in action.
 Steve Jones, professor of genetics at University College London, is quoted as saying, "Supporters of intelligent design think that if they see something they don't understand, it must be God; they fail to recognise that they themselves are part of evolution.
 It appeals to ignorance, which is why there is a lot of it in American politics at the moment."
-Author Susan Jacoby claims in her 2008 book, The Age of American Unreason (page 26), that the distributors of the movie deliberately avoided using the word "evolution" in order to avoid backlash from the American religious right, and writes, "As it happens, the emperor penguin is literally a textbook example, cited in college-level biology courses, of evolution by means of natural selection and random mutation. ...
+Author Susan Jacoby claims in her 2008 book, The Age of American Unreason, that the distributors of the film deliberately avoided using the word "evolution" in order to avoid backlash from the American religious right, and writes, "As it happens, the emperor penguin is literally a textbook example, cited in college-level biology courses, of evolution by means of natural selection and random mutation. ...
 The financial wisdom of avoiding any mention of evolution was borne out at the box office ..."

 Sequel

 March of the Penguins 2: The Next Step (L'Empereur) was released by Disneynature in France on 15 February 2017, with narration by Lambert Wilson.
 The film was alternatively titled March of the Penguins 2: The Call.

 Skipping a theatrical release in the US, the film was released as a Hulu exclusive on 23 March 2018, with Morgan Freeman reprising his role as narrator.
 It was later released on DVD in the UK by Lionsgate Films on 5 November.

-The sequel did fairly well, scoring 100% on Rotten Tomatoes based on 5 reviews.
+The sequel was released to moderate success and received positive reviews, scoring 100% on Rotten Tomatoes based on five reviews.